 It is assumed that because Meg and I took off into the unknown on a sailboat to stay together and headed for Meg’s home country, we got to Canada’s shore and lived there happily ever after.
-This couldn’t be further from what really happened.
+This isn't what actually happenned.

 Meg and I need a country where we can be together, so why not Canada?

 When I followed Meg in 2006 my primary purpose was not to emigrate to Canada but to be together with the woman I love.
 Although my life was in danger in my home country for who I loved, I never set out to be a refugee/immigrant and never felt like one.
 Meg and I never received Canada’s assistance in us not being torn apart when we needed it in Kyiv, so we took care of ourselves by getting away from bad guys and surviving on high seas for a whole year.
 We headed for Canada, because that was where Meg's home was.
 We did it completely on our own, Canada had nothing to do with our escape and us managing to stay together.

 What Canada has been doing over a decade was stranding me in one place, stripping Meg and I of our right to plan our life and issuing me pieces of paper that didn’t give me any freedoms or safety as I still can be deported from Canada and have no right to be with Meg outside of Canada.
 Our lives were put on hold for 12 years until 2018 when Canada’s Immigration finally deigned to make a decision on my 6 year old application and informed me that I will not be Canadian citizen.

 The so called “Right to reside and work in the country” does not grant me the right to live my life the way I want, provide me any safety, give me the same rights as my spouse, or prevent Canada from separating me from my family, Meg.
 All of this comes with citizenship.

 There is absolutely nothing for us in Canada